pikadragonelse/Chat-assignment/README.md

 		- Any assets, configurations, and dependencies required to run the application.
 2.  **Live Link (Optional):**  Optionally, you can deploy the website on a hosting platform and provide the live link.
 This will allow the reviewers to interact with the application directly.

-## Evaluation Criteria
+## **Evaluation Criteria**
 Your submission will be assessed based on the following key factors:

-1. **Core Functionality (70%)**
+### **1. Core Functionality (70%)**
 - Does the chat application work correctly?
 - Can users log in, send messages, and receive messages in real-time?
 - Does the chat history persist when the page is refreshed?
+- Is the UI/UX user-friendly, visually appealing, and intuitive to use?

+💡 *A clean and well-structured chat interface enhances the user experience and is a key factor in the evaluation.*

-2. **Code Quality & Best Practices (20%)**
+### **2. Code Quality & Best Practices (20%)**
 - Is the code **clean, well-structured, and maintainable**?
 - Are **React best practices** followed (component reusability, separation of concerns, proper state handling)?
 - Are asynchronous calls (API requests, WebSocket events) **handled correctly**?

-3. **Optional Enhancements (10%)**
+### **3. Optional Enhancements (10%)**
 - Has the developer implemented basic styling for a user-friendly UI?
 - Are there performance optimizations (e.g., avoiding unnecessary re-renders with React.memo, useCallback)?
 - Has the developer added basic tests (if any) to validate core features?

+🚀 **Now, the evaluation criteria better reflect the importance of both functionality and user experience!**